HomeDocumentation

 Policy ActionWhat Appears on Screen

-BlockA full-page block screen explaining the action was prevented
+BlockA full-page block screen

-LogNothing — the event is silently recorded in the background
+LogNothing visible; the event is recorded

 11Security Events